onecoolx/agave/README.md

 # agave
-A fast and full featured web browser
+A fast, lightweight and full featured web browser